martinaghajanian/Process-Scheduling/README.md

    Contains the `Process` structure and function prototypes for both scheduling algorithms (FCFS and SJF).

 2. **process_scheduling.c**
-   Implements the FCFS and SJF algorithms, calculates waiting, turnaround, and response times, and prints the Gantt chart.
+   Implements the FCFS and SJF algorithms, calculates waiting, turnaround, and response times, and prints the Gantt chart fro both FCFS & SJF.

 ## How to Run